Iconic Skyline. Financial Hub. Shoppers Delight. Culinary Paradise.

 Being a borderless and limitless cit,y it not only attracts the best from the world but also grooms the local talent.
 It's mysticism peels off like an onion.
 Underneath the glitz and glamour of a global city lies the strong roots of Chinese culture and colonial heritage.
 There’s nothing foreign here.
 There’s nothing that doesn’t belong here.

 I would have been myopic in my views had I not explored Hong Kong the way I did – exploring the offbeat trail.
 Without further ado let's get on board.

 DAY 1 – TRIP STARTS WITH A TRAVEL NIGHTMARE

-First day in Hong Kong taught an important lesson – never step in a foreign land without carrying the local currency.
-Call it my over confidence or ignorance, I arrived with just 150 HKD in my pocket.
+The first day in Hong Kong taught an important lesson – never step in a foreign land without carrying the local currency.
+Call it my overconfidence or ignorance, I arrived with just 150 HKD in my pocket.
 My heart sank when the two ATMs frowned at me.
 The fear of being stranded in a foreign land looked real.
 To add to my misery, my friend too was in the same boat.
 We were laughing at our rotten break.
 Our first foreign trip together was on the verge of crashing before takeoff.

 After the clouds of tension disappeared, we strolled in the Victoria and Shim Sha Sui areas chatting and exploring the nightlife of Hong Kong.
 Finally at around 4:30 am we decided to call it a night with a hope of waking up at 6 am for our Sai Kung Peninsula adventure.